M L 250 - Interpersonal Effectiveness in Organizations

 M L 499 - Independent Studies

-Studies undertaken by academically qualified students under the guidance of a faculty member, with the approval of the chair of the Department of Business Management and Administration.
+Studies undertaken by academically qualified students under the guidance of a faculty member, with the approval of the chair of the Department of Management and Leadership.
 Management and Leadership majors only.
 Prerequisite: Junior/senior standing.

 M L 553 - Operations Management

 Survey of issues and decision-making techniques related to the operations of an organization.
 Quality management, project management, inventory management, waiting line analysis, production scheduling, job design, and facility layout.
 Cannot be used to satisfy MBA elective or concentration requirements.
 Prerequisite: Consent of graduate program director.

 M L 602 - Organizational Behavior

 Analysis of individual and group behavior in the organizational environment.
 Motivation, leadership, communication, conflict, change, decision-making, and organizational theory, demonstrated through classroom experiences.
 Prerequisite: M L 350